cbourke/ComputerScienceII/documents/syllabus.md

 ## Assessment

 Assessment (grading) will be based on labs and assignments.
 There are 14 labs, 20 points each comprising about 26% of your grade.
-There will be 7 assignments whose point values vary, but whose total will comprise the remaining 76% of your final grade.
+There will be several assignments whose point values vary, but whose total will comprise the remaining 76% of your final grade.

 | Category    | Number | Points |
 |-------------|--------|--------|